Theory

 -

 Youth Be Heard gives youth an opportunity to create media responsibly, and in doing so, trains them to be critical thinkers when consuming media.
-It fulfills the piece often missing in Media Literacy workshops where youth can create, and then have the opportunity to publish on youthbeheard.org.
-Publishing (sharing reactions and observations) is a key step in The Experiential Learning Cycle.
-Knowing the piece will be published turns the learning into reality.
-YBH provides real-life media creation opportunities that can support media literacy coursework.
+Creating and publishing for an authentic audience is a key step in The Experiential Learning Cycle.

 If you made it this far, high-five.
 You’re officially a research wonk!